 Do you offer summer camp?

 Yes!
-Our summer camp curriculum includes 12 magical themed weeks for ages three to eight.
+Our summer camp curriculum includes 12 magical themed weeks for ages three to six.
 Gear your kids up for daily sun, rain, running, climbing, gardening, crafts, and splashing in the creek (weather and water quality permitting, of course).
 Registration for camp will open in March each year.
 Learn more here.

 How can I learn more about forest schools?

 Please check out our parent organization, the Forest School Foundation, for more resources, including the history of the global forest school movement, its curriculum, educational principles, and a listing of all of the innumerable benefits for physical, social, emotional, and mental development.

 How can I help out or get involved?

 As a not-for-profit school we are ALWAYS looking for opportunities to grow and improve.
 If you're interested in donating your talents, time, money, goods, services, etc, please let us know.
 Check out the variety of ways to give or our existing community partnerships for inspiration.
 And if you're a nature-based educator yourself, please review our Careers page and consider joining our database of qualified forest school facilitators.

 I'd like to get to know your teachers and staff better before registering my child.
 How can I do this?